First principle: Philosophy

 In philosophy, "first principles" are from first cause attitudes commonly referred to as a priori terms and arguments, which are contrasted to a posteriori terms, reasoning, or arguments, in that the former are simply assumed and exist prior to the reasoning process, and the latter are deduced or inferred after the initial reasoning process.
 First principles are generally treated in the realm of philosophy known as epistemology but are an important factor in any metaphysical speculation.

 In philosophy, "first principles" are often somewhat synonymous with a priori, datum, and axiomatic reasoning.

 Ancient Greek philosophy

 In ancient Greek philosophy, a first principle from which other principles are derived is called an arche and later "first principle" or "element".
-By extension, it may mean "first place", "method of government", "empire, realm", or "authorities".
+By extension, it may mean "first place", "method of government", "empire", "realm" or "authorities".
 The concept of an arche was adapted from the earliest cosmogonies of Hesiod and Orphism, through the physical theories of Pre-Socratic philosophy and Plato before being formalized as a part of metaphysics by Aristotle.
-Arche, sometimes also transcribed as arkhé, is an Ancient Greek word with primary senses "beginning", "origin" or "source of action", from the beginning, οr the original argument, "command".
+Arche, sometimes also transcribed as arkhé, is an Ancient Greek word with primary senses "beginning", "origin" or "source of action", from the beginning, or the original argument, "command".
 The first principle or element corresponds to the "ultimate underlying substance" and "ultimate indemonstrable principle".